vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-build-api.md

 ---
-title:  "Building an API with Spring Boot"
+title: Building an API with Spring Boot
-linkTitle: "Spring Boot API"
+linkTitle: Spring Boot API
-subsection: "Spring Boot"
+subsection: Spring Boot
 description: Learn how to quickly develop a REST API from start to finish to build a microservice from scratch with this Spring Boot guide.
 weight: 2
 topics:
 - Spring